 Experiences in Latin America

 Dollarization was the radical measure taken by the governments of two Latin American economies.
 Ecuador and El Salvador shared some common characteristics: dependence on a reduced number of export products, instability, and the use of the dollar for everyday transactions before the formalization of the measure.
 For the two countries, one of the main income is remittances from immigrants in the United States and Europe.
 Remittances were a key element in sustaining the new monetary system.
 Additionally, the United States had been exercising a strong influence in these economies and their governments had strengthened these political and military relations.

 During the government of Francisco Flores the Monetary Integration Law was announced, which proposed bimonetarism, that is, the existence of two currencies of legal circulation, the Salvadoran colon and the US dollar.
-However, in 2001, this measure translated into total dollarization of the economy with the circulation of colones.
+However, in 2001, this measure translated IGNORE INTO total dollarization of the economy with the circulation of colones.
 The decision led to a reduction in inflation in the medium term, a reduction in interest rates and the elimination of foreign exchange risk.